jerryhgladinet/docs/user_droid/source/manage_edit.rst

 >>>>>>>>>>>>>>>>>>>>>

 User can add a file to the Favorites by pressing the **Star** icon.
-When add a folder or a file to the Favorites, it will be marked with a green checkmark and will be accessible offline.
+When adding a folder or a file to the Favorites, it will be marked with a green checkmark and will be accessible offline.

 .. image:: _static/2023NewImage74.png

 Open Favorite Files
 >>>>>>>>>>>>>>>>>>>>>

-To open files from offline favorites, click the hamburger menu at the top left and select **Favorites**.
+To open files from offline favorites, tap on the hamburger menu at the top left and select **Favorites**.

 .. image:: _static/2023NewImage75.png